 Don’t let baking scones intimidate you!
-My Scones recipe is easy to follow, and with a little patience, proper prep and tools, you got this!
-For another sweet breakfast treat, try my Orange Cardamom Breakfast Twist.
+My Scones recipe is easy to follow, and with a little patience, proper prep, and tools, you got this!
+You may also like my White Chocolate Raspberry Scones or Blueberry Lemon Scones!

 Scone Recipe Ingredients

 - COLD Grated butter–This no-fail approach to baking scones is easy to do and a MUST!
 Use the fine side of the grater and grate over a plate.
 Be sure to spray the grater with non-stick spray before grating.
 Then pop in the freezer.
 Grated butter only needs a few minutes in the freezer to firm up, so it really makes prep time much easier.
 You can also take a big block of butter and freeze portions so you always have some cold, grated butter for your next recipe!
 The frozen butter stays cold until baking time, which will keep the scones from spreading out, which makes them lose that flaky and moist texture.